 Making a substitute for half-and-half is as simple as mixing two everyday ingredients together.
-Here's what you'll need to grab from the fridge to save yourself a trip to the store and some dollars and still keep your recipe on track.
-The trick takes under two minutes and makes a cup of half-and-half.
+Here's what you'll need to grab from the fridge to save yourself a trip to the store and some dollars, and still keep your recipe on track.
+These tricks takes under two minutes and make one cup of half-and-half.

-This substitute works well in baked goods, soups, and other cooked dishes, but a word of warning—it won't whip so it shouldn't be used in any recipe that calls for whipping half-and-half, such as homemade ice cream.
-But you can make your own half-and-half for those recipes with minimal expense and fuss rather than use this substitute.
+These substitutes work well in baked goods, soups, and other cooked dishes, but a word of warning—they won't whip so they shouldn't be used in any recipe that calls for whipping half-and-half, such as homemade ice cream.

-All you'll need is some milk (just about a cup) and a tablespoon of butter or margarine.
+For this half-and-half substitute, you'll need about a cup of whole milk and a tablespoon of butter or margarine.

 Save a Little Money

 Half-and-half is a convenience item so you'll pay a premium for it.
 Just keep milk and cream in the fridge and mix up your own half-and-half as you need it.
 You'll have one less container taking up space in your refrigerator and one less thing to worry about using up before it spoils.

 If you only need half-and-half or heavy cream occasionally, just keep some heavy cream in the freezer and pull it out as needed.
 It freezes beautifully—just pour it into an ice cube tray.
 If you're using your half-and-half to make sauce or another dish that you'll be heating up on the stove, you can even add the frozen cream and milk directly to the pan.
 It will thaw as the dish cooks, creating your half-and-half, and it will save you the step of having to thaw the cream.